-Amazon pushes its Fulfillment by Amazon (FBA) service heavily on every Amazon seller who has established themselves on the platform.
+Amazon pushes its Fulfillment by Amazon (FBA) service heavily on every Amazon seller who has established themselves on the platform, but it’s still worth thinking about shipping alternatives.
 You’ve got to use it to get your Prime badge, and that is often a compelling element for people to join FBA.

 However, you may quickly find that the Prime carrot comes with a much larger stick than you anticipated.
 FBA has very detailed and specific requirements for sending them your goods and label products, the sales numbers you need to maintain, customer service requirements, and adherence to Amazon’s inventory storage limits with related costs.